 Stationary Dribble Series

 Every player with a ball, spread across the court.
-Coach calls a move and times it for 20 seconds: right hand pound dribble, left hand pound, crossover, between the legs, behind the back.
-The goal is low dribbles, head up, and using fingertips instead of the palm.
-Use size 4 balls for ages 5-7 so small hands can actually control the dribble.
-This drill belongs in every practice, no matter the age.
+The coach calls a move and times it for 20 seconds: right-hand pound, left-hand pound, crossover, between the legs, behind the back.
+Use size 4 balls for ages 5 to 8.
+This drill belongs in every practice, at every age.

 Red Light, Green Light